turtleangWu/pixyll/_posts/2019-05-29-regret-in-online-stochastic-setting.md

 Providing a sublinear regret bound is the primary method to show that an online learning algorithm actually works.
 Although most works focus on worst-case settings (adversarial settings), there are still a lot of interests in stochastic cases.
 Here are some frequently used arguments to obtain low regret bound for stochastic settings.

+We take the basic multiarmed stochastic bandit setting into consideration.